fen1ks/tool-center/README.md

 The CycloneDX Tool Center is the largest publicly available collection of SBOM (Software Bill of Materials) and xBOM (e.g., SaaSBOM, CBOM, HBOM) products, projects, and services.
 It serves as a centralized resource for anyone looking to explore, evaluate, or integrate BOM-related capabilities into their toolchains and workflows.
 The Tool Center is an integral part of the [CycloneDX website](https://cyclonedx.org).

 As of March 2025, the CycloneDX Tool Center leverages a JSON Schema in which `tools.json` must validate against.
 [View the human-readable documentation for the JSON Schema](https://cyclonedx.github.io/tool-center/).
+As of September 2025, the `tools.json` is assembled automatically from the individual JSON files in the `tools/` folder.
+Do not modify `tools.json` directly, instead add/modify individual files in the `tools/`folder.

 ## License